robtweed/ewdGateway/README.md

 Note: *all* received messages that have a *type* property defined will be handled by your method.
 Whether and how you handle them is entirely up to you.

+## Specifying a GT.M or Cach&#233; handler for a Specified Message Type

+When you send a message of a particular type from the browser, you can opt to handle it in the GT.M or Cach&#233;
+database instead of within the Node.js tier.
+To do this:

+- don't specify a handler in your Node.js layer
+- create a handler procedure in M code / Cach&#233; ObjectScript
+- set a handler dispatch link in the ^zewd Global

+For example, if the browser created a message with type *dbmsMessage*, eg:

+      function testInGTM() {
+        EWD.sockets.sendMessage({type: "dbmsMessage", message: "Handle this in GT.M"});
+      }

+In GT.M (or Cach&#233;), create a handler procedure, eg in a routine file named *^myHandlers*:

+      dbmsMessage(message,sessid)
+        new no
+        set no=$increment(^myMessages(sessid))
+        set ^myMessages(sessid,no)=message
+        QUIT

+Now define the handler dispatch link:

+      set ^zewd("websocketHandler","dbmsMessage")="dbmdMessage^myHandlers"

+That's all there is to it!
+Every message of type *dbmsMessage* will now be forwarded to GT.M/Cach&#233; and handled by your procedure.
+Note the way that EWD automatically figures out the sessid associated with the message - it does this via the unique EWD session token that is automatically sent to the ewdGateway with every message sent from the browser.

+Messages sent from browsers must contain a valid EWD Session token.
+If the token does not match any EWD tokens for currently active EWD Sessions, a response message of type 'error' will be returned by EWD/ *ewdGateway*.

+### Returning a response message from GT.M or Cach&#233; back to the browser

+This is also very straightforward.
+Simply use the *sendSocketMessage* procedure in EWD's *^%zewdNode* routine within your handler procedure, eg:

+      dbmsMessage(message,sessid)
+        d sendSocketMessage^%zewdNode("dbmsMessageResponse","The message handled in GT.M was: "_message)
+        QUIT

+The response message will be automatically relayed back to the browser that sent the original message to GT.M/Cach&#233;

+Of course you should define a corresponding handler within the browser page for this response message type.

 ## License